-24. Observe NOMMA has posted on its premises and website, the notice required by R.S.
+B. Observe NOMMA has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.
 Performance: Inspected the fraud notice posted on the premises and website concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-Procedures Performed on NOMMA's Information Technology Disaster Recovery/Business Continuity:
+13. Procedures Performed on NOMMA's Information Technology Disaster Recovery/ Business Continuity:

-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect NOMMA's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.
+- A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
+Obtain and inspect NOMMA's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.

-Performance: We performed the procedures and discussed the results with management.
+Performance: We performed the procedure and discussed the results with management.

-b) Obtain and inspect NOMMA's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past three months.
+ii.
+Obtain and inspect NOMMA's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months.

-Performance: We performed the procedures and discussed the results with management.
+Performance: We performed the procedure and discussed the results with management.

-c) Obtain a listing of NOMMA's computers currently in use and their related locations, and management's representation that the listing is complete.
+iii.
+Obtain a listing of NOMMA's computers currently in use and their related locations, and management's representation that the listing is complete.
 Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.

-Performance: We performed the procedures and discussed the results with management.
+Performance: We performed the procedure and discussed the results with management.